 The building was located in the valley between the Caelius and the Esquiline, east of the Colosseum—to which it was connected by a subterranean passage.

-The Ludus Magnus can be reached by crossing the street from the east side of the Colosseum (an 8-minute walk).
+The Ludus Magnus can be reached by crossing the street from the east side of the Forum Romanum (a 7-minute walk).

 Basilica of San Clemente